Strides

 • Better technique

-Strides are a great opportunity to practise good form.
-As with efficiency, good form at faster speeds will often translate into good form at slower speeds.
+Strides are an excellent opportunity to practice good form.
+As with efficiency, practicing good form at faster speeds often translates into good form at slower speeds.

 • Speed development

-Even if you're not interested in racing shorter distances, it's nice to have a good finishing kick.
+Even if you're not interested in racing shorter distances, having a good finishing kick is nice.

 • Improved coordination